 In order to determine the physical characteristics of each parcel, some characteristics required averaging of values over the potential drainage area.
 Since it is infeasible to accurately delineate every parcel drainage area at this stage, a method was derived to establish a representative drainage area for each parcel.
 Several assumptions were made in determining the representative drainage area: (1) a regional project footprint accounts for 50 percent of its parcel area, and (2) the estimated drainage area is 250 times the area of the project footprint.
+These assumptions were made by studying the designs from an inventory of regional project concepts in the Los Angeles region (BC WMG 2016; ULAR WMG 2016).
 Using these assumptions, the representative drainage area is drawn as a circular buffer around each parcel centroid using the estimated area.
 For large parcels, the buffer was limited to 1,000 acres to limit uncertainty.
 Additionally, buffers were clipped to the County land boundary to remove sections that extend into a waterbody.
 The representative drainage area for each parcel was used to obtain an average value for imperviousness and slope that was used in the prioritization scoring method.